software-jessies-org/jessies/x11-extras/README.md

 want to see improvement, you should prod me.
 Those who don't live in prodding distance could consider sending me mail.

+## gummiband - More advanced replacement for 'menu'.

+`gummiband` essentially does what `menu` does, except that it's a lot more flexible.
+It supports simple drop-down menus, and status indicators such as battery level, wifi hotspot or whatever.
+See its man page for details (man ./gummiband.man).

 ## x11-reaper - Simple X Session Manager

 ```